Is Instant Pot Canning Safe?

 What is an Instant Pot?

-An Instant Pot is the brand name of an electric pressure cooker.
-There’s a lot of information about this clever little appliance here.
+Instant Pot is the brand name of an electric pressure cooker.
+Instant Pot Max is a model from the same company.

 There are other brands available, but all operate in a similar fashion.
 Check out this Instant Pot study for everything you’d want to know about this clever little appliance.